x-idian/www/x-idian/content/services/artificial-intelligence/03-why-us/04-specialist.md

 ---
 title: "Specialist"
-contentSize: 12
+contentSize: 6
+imageSize: 6
+image: images/services/artificial-intelligence/specialist.jpg
+imageFirst: true
 ---

 X-idian is a specialized AI consultancy that helps businesses use AI to solve real-world problems.
-We are different from other AI consultancies because our team of experienced consultants and engineers is focused on helping businesses strategically plan and successfully execute AI projects.
+Our team of experienced consultants and engineers is focused on helping businesses strategically plan and successfully execute AI projects.